rust-lang/rfcs/text/0000-std-aware-cargo.md

 Currently, `compiler-builtins` contains components implemented in the C programming language.
 While these dependencies have been highly optimized, the use of them would require the builder of the root crate to also have a working compilation environment for compilation in C.

-This RFC proposes instead to use the [pure rust implementation] when compiling for a custom target, removing the need for a C compiler.
+This RFC proposes instead to use the [pure Rust implementation] when compiling for a custom target, removing the need for a C compiler.

 While this may have code size or performance implications, this would allow for maximum portability.